This policy applies to navigators and certified application counselors (CACs), referred to collectively as assisters in this policy.

 In order to be certified as a navigator or CAC, individuals must meet the following requirements:

-Be associated with an entity that has a valid contract in place with MNsure.
+- Be listed on the roster of an agency that has a valid navigator contract or certified application counselor agreement in place with MNsure.

-Complete all required training courses, achieving the minimum passing score on all required assessments.
+- Complete all required training courses through the online MNsure Learning Center, achieving the minimum passing score on all required assessments.

 Assisters-in-training are prohibited from:

-Calling the ARC for any reason.
-Assisters-in-training may email the ARC to submit required forms, report technical issues with the training process, or check on their certification status.
+- Calling the ARC for any reason.
+Assisters-in-training must email the ARC (firstname.lastname@example.org) to submit required forms or report technical issues with the training process.

-Using their training ID for any other purpose than logging into the MNsure learning and certification portal.
+- Using their training ID for any other purpose than logging into the MNsure Learning Center.

-The ARC will evaluate the status of assisters-in-training on a weekly basis.
+- The ARC will evaluate the status of assisters-in-training at least once per week.

-Assisters-in-training that have completed a background check and completed all required training will be submitted to MNsure’s General Counsel as the MNsure Board designee, for certification approval.
+- Assisters-in-training that have completed a background check and completed all required training will be submitted to MNsure’s general counsel as the MNsure Board of Directors designee, for certification approval.